kshitijsrivastavaa/coding_problem_tracker/README.md

 ---

 ## 🤝 Contribution Guidelines
-1. Fork the repository.
+Fork the repository.
-2. Clone your fork: `git clone https://github.com/kshitij/Coding_Problem_Tracker.git`
-3. Create a feature branch: `git checkout -b feature-new-functionality`
-4. Make changes & commit: `git commit -m "Added new feature"`
-5. Push to your fork & create a pull request.
+Clone your fork: git clone https://github.com/kshitij/Coding_Problem_Tracker.git Create a feature branch: git checkout -b feature-new-functionality Make changes & commit: git commit -m "Added new feature" Push to your fork & create a pull req is this correct for ream e file if need change than make a change
 ---

 ## 🛡 Security Policy